 - Geriatric Care Management: Geriatric care managers handle the details of an individual’s life or estate that fall outside the realm of direct care providers, such as financial and estate management.
 They can also coordinate care for an individual, mediate family communications, or assist with moving to another living arrangement or closing up of a household.
 Geriatric care management is traditionally an out-of-pocket expense.

-Help ease the minds of your loved ones by investigating further the option of Hillendale Home Care’s in-home senior care.
+Avoid a nursing home and help ease the minds of your loved ones by investigating further the option of Hillendale Home Care’s in-home senior care.
 We’ll begin with a free in-home assessment by an RN to determine the best plan of care for your senior loved one, and we’ll update and modify that plan of care regularly as needed.
-Serving Contra Costa County with the highest quality California home care, we invite you to call us any time at 925-933-8181 to learn more and to get started!
+Serving Contra Costa County with the highest quality Concord hospice and home care, we invite you to call us any time at 925-933-8181 to learn more and to get started!